Estate Planning Attorney

 Estate planning involves the creation of wills, trusts, and other tools to preserve your assets in case of death or incapacitation.
 Administration is the process of distributing the assets of the estate after your death.
-Our legal team evaluates every situation to determine the best course of action.
+Our legal team evaluates every situation to determine the best course of action for our Texas clients.

 A poorly drafted will or a lack of estate planning documents could lead to a legal battle.
 Legal struggles could even start before you've passed away.
 An attorney can help create your estate plan and ensure your wishes are carried out.

 Your estate plan may need to adapt as circumstances change.
-Our attorneys in College Station can review how changes in marital status and finances affect your current estate plan, and alter your will and other documents as needed.
+The attorneys at our College Station family law office can review how changes in marital status and finances affect your current estate plan, and alter your will and other documents as needed.